 The place which everyone talks about when travelling to Istanbul or at least in Turkey is Bursa.
-Whilst we were in Istanbul for 7 nights, one of the days we spent was travelling to Bursa to experience the lifestyle, food, attractions and 4 KM journey cable car ride.
+Whilst we were in Istanbul for 7 nights, one of the days we spent travelling to Bursa to experience the lifestyle, food, attractions and 4 KM journey cable car ride.

 Once we arrived, our first destination of the tour of Bursa, we got to explore a shop pretty much exactly like ‘Body Shop’ from the UK.
 There were various kinds of soaps, lotions, herbals, honey, fruits and much more.

 Everyone that arrived at the store got given free tasters on all various olives, before buying any other of them.
 I’m not a huge fan of olives but I did try out a few, which was not exactly what I imagined.

-From thereon, we visited a little farm, where you’ve gifted a plate full of fresh fruits.
+From there, we visited a little farm, where you’ve gifted a plate full of fresh fruits.
 Having explored around and tasted fresh fruits from their trees.
 My parents and family well and truly loved the farm as it brought back memories from their homeland.
 We also had time for a bit of fun on the swings, hanging from the tree.
-This visit, I must say, was truly a memorable part of our trip as we had such a laugh among us.
+This visit, I must say, was truly a memorable part of our trip as we had such a laugh among ourselves.

 Along the way towards our final destinations to the cable car, we stopped at the homes of the bees, where we saw lots of beehives gathered together.
 There was a small stall, where the freshly produced honey.
 After negotiating with the sellers, we must have bought like 3-4 honey jars from the family.